deepanshushukla/ds_validator/README.md

  ```

-// if any error come  you will get JSON Response
+// Any Error will give you JSON Response
 ```
 {
 	"status": 1,